-We look forward to a continued eventful development in 2017!
+We are looking forward to a continued eventful and successful year!

 Lena Söderström, CEO of Senzime AB (publ)